Monday, November 30, 2009

 a pinch of salt

-baking powder or 1 tbs vodka
+baking powder or 1 tbs of vodka

 500 gr vegetable oil for frying